-If I could help the business world understand just one thing about Internet Marketing and more specifically websites, it would be that websites have to be continuously nurtured in order to continually thrive on the Internet.
+If I could help the business world understand just one thing about Internet Marketing and, more specifically, websites, it would be that websites have to be continuously nurtured to thrive on the Internet.

-Now regardless of the type of website you have, once it’s live, to ensure it’s continual value to both you and your target market, I highly recommend that you put it on a steady diet of what I call the “Website Success Cycle”.
+Regardless of the type of website you have, once it’s live, to ensure its continued value to both you and your target market, I highly recommend that you put it on a steady diet of what I call the “Website Success Cycle.”

 Phase 1: Drive

-Regardless of how much money or effort you put into your website, no traffic equals no value… for anybody.
-I mean how valuable can your website be if no one sees it?
-And since the whole point of having a site in the first place should be in one way, shape, or form to create value for both you and your target market, it’s critical that you leverage whatever marketing strategies and tactics that are at your disposal to drive traffic there.
+No traffic equals no value for anybody, regardless of how much money or effort you put into your website.
+How valuable can your website be if no one sees it?
+And since the whole point of having a site in the first place should be in one way, shape, or form to create value for you and your target market, you must leverage whatever marketing strategies and tactics to drive traffic there.

 Phase 2: Convert

-So now you have all this traffic coming to your site… now what?
-Well you need a conversion strategy that leads those visitors down the path you want them to take — whatever that path may be.
+So now you have all this traffic coming to your site.
+Now what?
+It would help if you had a conversion strategy that leads those visitors down the path you want them to take — whatever that path may be.

-For example, I recommend your conversion strategy at a minimum addresses first, turning each visitor into a qualified prospect… second, turning each prospect into a paying customer… and then third, turning each customer into a raving fan.
+For example, I recommend your conversion strategy at a minimum address first, turning each visitor into a qualified prospect.
+Second, turning each prospect into a paying customer.
+And then, third, turning each customer into a raving fan.

 Phase 3: Analyze

-As with any other of your marketing materials and campaigns, if your website’s not pulling its weight so to speak, change it — Time is money here.
-How do you know whether or not it’s pulling its weight?
-Well it all starts with having clear objectives of what you want your site to do for you.
-Then establishing metrics that you can regularly analyze to determine if your objectives are being met.
+As with any other of your marketing materials and campaigns, if your website’s not pulling its weight, so to speak, change it — Time is money here.
+So how do you know whether or not it’s pulling its weight?
+It all starts with having clear objectives of what you want your site to do for you—then establishing metrics that you can regularly analyze to determine if your objectives are being met.

 Phase 4: Tweak

 Based on your findings in the previous phase, this phase is all about making the changes necessary to meet or exceed your objectives for your website.
-Whether those changes are ones to your site or what you do in any of the other phases, it’s all about improving your bottom line.
+Whether those changes are ones to your site or what you do in other phases, it’s all about improving your bottom line.

-You always want to ask yourself here, what else can I do to take it to the next level?
+You always want to ask yourself, what else can I do to take it to the next level?